VectorPosse/GraphTypes/GraphTypes.md

 ```

-One categorical and one quatitative variable
+One categorical and one quantitative variable
 ========================================================
 transition: none